ceph/ceph-cookbooks/README.md

 - :name - the name of the new rbd
 - :size - the size of the new rbd
+- :id - the id of the client (e.g admin)
+- :keyring - the path of the keyring file (e.g /etc/ceph/ceph.client.admin.keyring)

 ## DEVELOPING